vinayakakv/os-class-linux/03-shell.md

 # Understanding a Linux based OS:  S1E3 - Shell
-> Shell is a programa that interprets commands and executes the programs specified by them
+> Shell is a program that interprets commands and executes the programs specified by them
 - They are the gateway to the system
 - `sh`, `bash` and `zsh` are some of the popular shells
-- A command, with its arguments is called **command line**
+- A command, with its arguments, is called **command line**
 ```shell
         echo  -e "Good Day!\n"
        \----|---------------/